joshgerdes/jekyll-uno/_drafts/configure-azure-virtual-desktop-monitoring-insights.md

  2. **Search** for: **Azure Virtual Desktop**
  3. Click on [**Insights**](https://portal.azure.com/#blade/Microsoft_Azure_WVD/WvdManagerMenuBlade/insights "Azure Virtual Desktop - Insights")
  4. You should now be greeted by a Workbook blade
- 5. This is where we will **configure** the Azure Virtual Desktop **Insights**, you can see on the lower right-hand side that we will be deploying Azure Monitor for 'Windows Virtual Desktop v1.0.4' _(however this will be managed by Microsoft, but it is handy to know the version in case of support later on)._
+ 5. This is where we will **configure** the Azure Virtual Desktop **Insights**.
+You can see on the lower right-hand side that we will be deploying Azure Monitor for 'Windows Virtual Desktop v1.0.4' _(however this will be managed by Microsoft, but it is handy to know the version in case of support later on)._
  6. ![Azure Virtual Desktop - Insights](/uploads/azportal_azurevirtualdesktop_insights.png "Azure Virtual Desktop - Insights")
  7. Click on **Open Configuration Workbook**
  8. Here, **select** the Log Analytics **workspace** you created earlier _(or want to use)_